David52PG/PalworldBreeder/README.md

 # PalworldBreeder
-A breeding calculator for Palworld, specifying both target and initial individuals.
+A breeding calculator for Palworld, specifying both target and initial individuals, now with an added graphical interface.

 Requires Graphviz and PyQt6 pip packages to be installed.